rahulgupta1210/Namaste-React/notes/episode16.md

 //install jsdom lib
 //install  @babel/preset-react  to make js work for testcases
 //include babel preset inside babe config
+// include @testing-library/jest-dom

 //_ _ =dunder

 //jsdom

 //parcel uses babel behind the seen if we add babel cnfig

+//describe blcok used to group one set of test cases,can have multiple describe in one file

+//one describe have nesting describe

+//test or it can be same alias for test